Home

 Zantedeschia sp.

-Watering -- This Calla likes consistently moist soil.
+Watering -- This Calla likes consistently moist soil when it's not dormant.
 During warmer or sunnier weather, make sure the soil doesn't dry out.
-Avoid keeping the soil soggy all the time however.
+It reportedly can be grown in boggy conditions, but i have not tried this.

-Winter strategies -- 'Hercules' is root hardy to Zone 8.
-Protect it from all frost if you want the leaves to make it through the winter.
-This Calla usually doesn't go dormant, like other Callas.
-If you bring it indoors over the winter, try to keep some or most of the leaves intact, if possible.
-Removing the leaves may delay flowering.
-'Hercules' can normally flower throughout the year.
+Winter strategies -- If you bring it indoors over the winter, try to keep some or most of the leaves intact, if possible.
+Removing too many leaves may delay flowering.

 Strange Wonderful Things